 Directory – A listing of podcasts or blogs; can be located on a website or in a software program.

 Evergreen – Term used to describe content that is not dated.
-Many podcasts cover materials that are not dated there for the relevance of the information may last indefinitely.
+Many podcasts cover materials that are not dated ensuring the relevance of the information lasts indefinitely.

 Atom – A format or specification of the XML language used to create feeds for consumption by users.
 An alternate format is RSS.